jimmy-academia/MOTO/trace/generated_docs/opto/trace/containers.md

 **Note**:
 - The __next__ function is part of the iterator protocol and is automatically called when iterating over a SeqIterable object.
 - The wrapped_list attribute should be a list-like object that supports indexing and has a length.
-- The function relies on the node function from opto.trace.nodes to create node objects from the elements of the wrapped list.
+- The function relies on the node function from myopto.trace.nodes to create node objects from the elements of the wrapped list.
-- The _add_parent method from opto.trace.nodes is used to maintain the hierarchical structure of the graph.
+- The _add_parent method from myopto.trace.nodes is used to maintain the hierarchical structure of the graph.
 - The function raises a StopIteration exception when there are no more nodes to iterate over.

 **Output Example**: A possible return value of the __next__ function could be a node object representing the next node in the sequence.